SebGSX/AI-ML-Bootstrap/docs/ai-ml-bootstrap-guide.md

 C# developers and Micronaut for Java developers.
 Web APIs built using either option will integrate with the AI/ML Layer using auto-generated stubs provided by gRPC.
-To facilitate Client Layer development, OpenAPI/Swagger for API documentation and client auto-generation as well as JSON Web Token (JWT) for authentication and authorisation, are required.
+To facilitate Client Layer development, OpenAPI/Swagger for API documentation and client auto-generation as well as JSON Web Token (JWT) for authentication and authorisation, are recommended.

 #### 5.7.8.
 Client Layer

 The Client Layer can be implemented several ways; however, for reasons of performance, security, scalability, manageability, cost, and developer productivity, only one approach per device type is recommended.
-For mobile devices, React Native is recommended.
-For web-enabled devices like laptops and desktops, ReactJS (we'll use Next.js, a ReactJS framework) is recommended.
+For mobile devices, Flutter with Dart is recommended.
+For web-enabled devices like laptops and desktops, React (we'll use Next. js, a React framework) is recommended.
 Please ensure that TypeScript is used because it attends to the challenges caused by JavaScript at scale.

-Clients built using either React Native or ReactJS will integrate with the Web API Layer using auto-generated stubs provided by the OpenAPI/Swagger toolchain.
-Authentication and authorisation will be provided by bearer tokens using JWT.
+Clients built using either Flutter or React will integrate with the Web API Layer using auto-generated stubs provided by the OpenAPI/Swagger toolchain.
+Authentication and authorisation can be provided by bearer tokens using JWT.

 #### 5.7.9.
 Architecture

-Using node pools and taints in Kubernetes, the AI/ML Layer, Web API Layer, and Client Layer can all be served with a single cluster.
-Using nodes with appropriate hardware for each workload allows for rapid communication between the Web API Layer and the AI/ML Layer via the internal Kubernetes network.
+Using node pools and taints in Kubernetes, each layer--AI/ML, Web API, and Client--can be served with a single cluster.
+Using nodes with appropriate hardware for each workload allows for rapid communication between the Web API and AI/ML Layers via the internal Kubernetes network.
 Similarly, the Data Layer can be served by a high-performance shared volume within Kubernetes.
-Doing so allows all AI/ML Layer containers within a pod access the pretrained model, load it into memory, and provide inference.
+Doing so allows all AI/ML Layer containers within a pod to access the pretrained model, load it into memory, and provide inference.

 Similarly, if training and fine-tuning are correctly coordinated and the data is stored using the Apache Parquet format, the shared volume is an effective solution.
-Supporting data such as user profiles, state management, etc. can easily be provided by a managed database service external to the cluster as needed.
+Supporting data such as user profiles, state management, etc. can easily be provided by a managed database service external to the cluster.

-Overall, the architecture used within this project should reflect a reasonably cost-efficient, performant, flexible, and scalable service that the author hopes is meaningfully instructive.
+Overall, the architecture used within this project should reflect a reasonably cost-efficient, performant, flexible, and scalable service that the author hopes is meaningfully instructive as a foundational pattern.

 > Please note that the architecture considered can be extended to support high availability up to and including 99.
 > 999%.
 By using shared volume and supporting data replication within a global deployment of geo-redundant clusters
-> and supporting services, such high availability can be achieved.
+> and supporting services, high-availability can be achieved.

 ### 5.8.
 Next Steps

 At this point you should have a fully built, fully installed, and fully configured developer workstation for AI and ML.
 Nice work!
-Our next steps will be to familiarise ourselves with the sources of datasets and pretrained models so that we can start with a functioning AI, learn about fine-tuning, and then get into training from scratch.
-Please do bear in mind that training from scratch is expensive to do correctly.
+Our next steps will be to familiarise ourselves with the sources of datasets and pretrained models so that we can build a functioning AI, learn about fine-tuning, and then get into training.

+Please do bear in mind that training is expensive to do correctly.
 While a self-built developer workstation can run modest experiments for training, any sophisticated training is likely best done in the cloud.
 Training in the cloud allows you to pay for what you use.
-While still expensive, it’s orders of magnitude more affordable than buying the hardware.
+While still expensive, it’s orders of magnitude more affordable than buying the hardware unless your company is a dedicated AI/ML shop.

 ## 6. Sources of Datasets and Pretrained Models